Tellus/configr/README.md

 ### Future ideas ("roadmap")

 - Full testing suite.
-- read/write to file directly on the augmented config object.
+- Read/write to file directly on the augmented config object.
+- Support for nested objects.
-- Asynchronous methods.
+- ~~Asynchronous methods.~~
 - Additional features on decorators (validators, parsers, transformers, proper support for full objects in structure).
 - Improvements to documentation
 - ???